Immigration Lawyer Newark, NJ

 An immigrant applicant that passes the citizenship examination and is approved for citizenship will be required to attend an oath ceremony at which they will take the Oath of Allegiance to the United States, thereby renouncing all previous citizenship and becoming a U.S. citizen.
 It is important to note that a legal permanent resident is not required to naturalize and may remain a permanent resident indefinitely.

 TALK WITH AN EXPERIENCED, HELPFUL IMMIGRATION LAWYER TODAY

 The knowledgeable and experienced attorneys of Maduabum Law Firm LLC help immigrants discuss their eligibility for adjustment of status, identify any potential immigration issues that may affect adjustment and prepare and file a comprehensive application on behalf of the immigrant.

-At Maduabum Law Firm LLC in Newark, our lawyers represent New Jersey clients in all types of immigration matters, including those involving visas as well as immigration defense.
+At Maduabum Law Firm LLC in Newark, our lawyers represent people in Newark, NJ, and across the United States that need help in all types of immigration matters, including those involving visas as well as immigration defense.
 Our attorneys bring experience, knowledge and a commitment to personalized service in every case we handle.

 Our lawyers help clients with all types of visas, including:

 - Family petitions: One of the most common ways for people to adjust their immigration status is by filing a petition for family members.

 - H-1B Visa: This visa is set aside for people who work in a specialty occupation, Department of Defense research and development workers and fashion models of particular prominence.

 - L-1 Visas: L-1 visas are intended for executives and managers transferring to the United States from companies located in other countries (L-1A visa) or for transferees in positions requiring specialized knowledge (L-1B visa).